From road to rail: advancing low-carbon freight transport

 In this context, Helrom, founded in 2018 and based in Frankfurt, Germany, provides an alternative method of rail transportation for truck trailers.
 As a licensed rail-road operator, the company owns patented wagon technology that allows semi-trailers to be loaded efficiently onto rail wagons without the need for cranes or extensive terminal infrastructure.
 With its globally patented freight wagon technology, Helrom enables truly barrier-free switching between road and rail for the first time in European long-distance logistics, eliminating the need for major investments in loading terminals and bringing services closer to customers.

 Helrom's transport solution not only features innovative and adaptable technology but also has the potential to cut CO₂ emissions by up to 90% compared to traditional truck transport with operating costs comparable to those of road transport.
 Currently, 75% of European freight is transported by road.
-With each wagon capable of carrying two trailers, and trains consisting of 18 to 20 wagons operating routes between Germany, Austria, Hungary, and Italy, Helrom could facilitate the transportation of approximately 30% of European freight volumes and thus playing a key role in enabling the transition to a more sustainable economy.
+With each wagon capable of carrying two trailers, and trains consisting of 18 to 20 wagons operating routes between Germany, Austria, Hungary, and Italy, Helrom could facilitate the transportation of approximately 30% of European freight volumes and thus playing a key role in enabling the transition to a more low-carbon economy.

 We are delighted to have agreed another debt financing with our two great financing partners Societe Generale and DAL.
 We are particularly proud that we were able to present this loan as first green loan for Helrom.
 This loan will finance our Helrom trailer wagons for the next six trains.
 Both partners are at the same time fully behind our ESG mission to decarbonize supply chains and have supported the topic of green financing from the very beginning.
 We are grateful for their support and look forward to using this additional financing to further establish our sustainable transportation concept.